mikowl/jekyll-mikowl/_posts/2013-05-18-fun-with-figure-figcaption-elements.markdown

 ###The CSS:
  {% highlight css %}
- /* Relatively position the figure so we can absolutely position the caption over the photo */ figure {
+ /* Relatively position the figure so we can absolutely position
-  position:relative;
-  /* Keep it flexy bro - give the image a max width so the caption background will span the width of the image. */
+    the caption over the photo */
+figure {
+  position: relative;
   max-width: 400px;
 }